 Expose the server in a subfolder

-HTTP-based services (WebRTC, HLS, Control API, Playback Server, Metrics, pprof) can be exposed in a subfolder of an existing HTTP server or reverse proxy.
-The reverse proxy must be able to intercept HTTP requests addressed to MediaMTX and corresponding responses, and perform the following changes:
+HTTP-based services (Media-over-QUIC, WebRTC, HLS, Control API, Playback Server, Metrics, pprof) can be exposed in a subfolder of an external HTTP server or reverse proxy.
+The reverse proxy must be able to intercept HTTP requests addressed to MediaMTX and corresponding responses, and must perform the following changes:

 The subfolder path must be stripped from request paths.
 For instance, if the server is exposed behind